WISC-TV: News operation

 In January 2004, WISC-TV began producing UPN14 News at Nine for TVW, a five-minute news update featuring local and national headlines as well as a brief weather segment.
-In September 2005, the program expanded into a half-hour broadcast (as News 3 at 9 on UPN14, subsequently revised to account for TVW/WISC-DT2's later branding changes); News 3 at 9 ended its seven-year run on December 31, 2011, after WISC entered into a news share arrangement with Fox affiliate WMSN-TV (channel 47) to assume production responsibilities for that station's 9:00 p.m. newscast (which had been produced by WKOW since its premiere in 1999) effective January 1, 2012.
+In September 2005, the program expanded into a half-hour broadcast (as News 3 at 9 on UPN14, subsequently revised to account for TVW/WISC-DT2's later branding changes); News 3 at 9 ended its seven-year run on December 31, 2011, after WISC entered into a news share arrangement with Fox affiliate WMSN-TV (channel 47) to assume production responsibilities for that station's 9 p.m. newscast (which had been produced by WKOW since its premiere in 1999) effective January 1, 2012.

 On October 26, 2008, WISC-TV began producing all its newscasts in total high-definition video, becoming the first commercial TV station in Wisconsin to do so.
 The station had produced occasional news features in HD since the beginning of 2008.
 In April 2011, WISC began offering free on demand segments of their newscasts on the Roku digital video player.

+On February 3, 2019, following CBS's telecast of Super Bowl LIII, WISC-TV introduced a new studio, and rebranded its newscasts from News 3 to News 3 Now, introducing a sonic and graphical design language that would be then rolled out across all Morgan Murphy Media stations; the new branding was intended to reflect the station's digital operations, as well as an emphasis on "engag[ing] deeper with our story content".